Tuesday, April 10, 2018

 • In-depth studies on the structure-function relationships of the viral enzymes

 The virosphere represents the largest reservoir of unknown genetic diversity, while the viral gene pool has enormous potential as a source of new innovative tools for biotechnological applications.
 Due to their unusual biology and lifecycle, viruses have evolved specialized replication machinery and carry enzymes with unique properties, often very different from cellular host enzymes.
-Many major milestones of modern biotechnology and molecular biology were achieved using phage gene products, among which is a large number of nucleic acid processing enzymes.
-Further progress in molecular biotechnology will lead to increasing demands for the discovery and development of new enzymes with new superior properties, most probably from novel organisms.
-The goal of the Virus-X project is to analyze and exploit the viromes-specific extreme natural environments, in particular geothermal habitats, with the ultimate goal of developing new gene products of high innovation value for applications in biotechnology, pharmaceutical, medicinal and other life science sectors.
-For this objective, enzyme discovery and other developments in the Virus-X project will focus on specific non-structural viral proteins such as proteins participating in anti-host defense (polynucleotide kinases and RNA ligases), DNA replication/transcription enzymes, DNA ligases, exo- and endonucleases.
-A distinctive theme in the project is promotion of the discovery of gene products with new functions (Virus-X).
-Functional screening and X-ray structure determination is used to gain insight into possible activity and functional role of orphan gene products.
+Many significant milestones of modern biotechnology and molecular biology were achieved using phage gene products, among which are numerous nucleic acid processing enzymes.
+Further progress in molecular biotechnology will lead to increasing demands for discovering and developing new enzymes with superior properties, most probably from novel organisms.
+The Virus-X project aims to analyze and exploit the viromes-specific extreme natural environments, particularly geothermal habitats, with the ultimate goal of developing new gene products of high innovation value for applications in biotechnology, pharmaceutical, medicinal, and other life science sectors.
+For this objective, enzyme discovery and other developments in the Virus-X project will focus on specific non-structural viral proteins such as proteins participating in anti-host defense (polynucleotide kinases and RNA ligases), DNA replication/transcription enzymes, DNA ligases, exo-, and endonucleases.
+A distinctive theme in the project is the promotion of the discovery of gene products with new functions (Virus-X).
+Functional screening and X-ray structure determination are used to gain insight into the possible activity and functional role of orphan gene products.

 The BIOCASCADES project (Sustainable and Scalable Biocatalytic Cascade Reactions) is also focused on industrial applications, namely the development of sustainable (chemo)enzymatic cascade reactions for the synthesis of optically pure chiral amines and aminoalcohols as pharmaceutical ingredients.
-It is estimated that currently 40% of all pharmaceuticals contain a chiral amine component in their structure.
-The consortium is formed by eight academic laboratories with complementary expertise – biocatalysis (TU Delft, KTH Stockholm), enzyme discovery (University Greifswald, University Amsterdam), protein engineering (TU Graz, Ruhr-University Bochum) and chemoenzymatic synthesis (University Bielefeld, University Oviedo).
-They work together with DSM (currently INNOSYN, a spin off from DSM), and four other enterprises with expertise in bioinformatics and structural biology (SARomics Biostructures), enzyme immobilization (Viazym), enzyme production (Enzymicals) and technical-scale biocatalysis (EntreChem).
+It is estimated that 40% of all pharmaceuticals currently contain a chiral amine component in their structure.
+Eight academic laboratories form the consortium with complementary expertise – biocatalysis (TU Delft, KTH Stockholm), enzyme discovery (University Greifswald, University Amsterdam), protein engineering (TU Graz, Ruhr-University Bochum), and chemoenzymatic synthesis (University Bielefeld, University Oviedo).
+They work together with DSM (currently INNOSYN, a spin-off from DSM) and four other enterprises with expertise in bioinformatics and structural biology (SARomics Biostructures), enzyme immobilization (Viazym), enzyme production (Enzymicals) and technical-scale biocatalysis (EntreChem).

-Cascades reactions (presence of all reagents and catalysts from the beginning) and one-pot reactions (reaction in one compartment with successive addition of catalysts/reagents) from a Green Chemistry point of view represent a very promising approach to performing multi-step syntheses, particularly due to the avoidance of intermediate downstream purification steps.
-This also significantly contributes to cutting production costs on industrial scale by allowing the utilization of a side product as co-substrate for subsequent reaction steps.
-Multi-step cascades that use targeted design of cascade reactions, can allow the assembly of enzymatic and chemical steps in a completely novel way, mimicking biological reaction pathways.
+Cascades reactions (presence of all reagents and catalysts from the beginning) and one-pot reactions (reaction in one compartment with successive addition of catalysts/reagents) from a Green Chemistry point of view represent a promising approach to performing multi-step syntheses, mainly due to the avoidance of intermediate downstream purification steps.
+This also significantly contributes to cutting production costs on an industrial scale by allowing the utilization of a side product as a co-substrate for subsequent reaction steps.
+Multi-step cascades that use the targeted design of cascade reactions will enable the assembly of enzymatic and chemical steps in a completely novel way, mimicking biological reaction pathways.
 Among the specific aims of the BIOCASCADES project is to

 - broaden the catalytic scope by combining enzymatic transformations with transition-metal organic catalysts